digitalmacgyver/vedit/README.rst

 - `Examples`_

-  - `Example1`_: Clip 2 seconds out of the middle of a video
+  - `Example 1`_: Clip 2 seconds out of the middle of a video
   - `Example 2`_: Resize a video with PAD, CROP, or PAN
   - `Example 3`_: Put two videos next to each other
   - `Example 4`_: Replace the audio track of a video